Ella Jones Elected First Black Mayor Of Ferguson, Mo.

 Those protests helped establish the Black Lives Matter movement and drew the attention of the federal government.

-Following a U.S. Justice Department investigation into the shooting of Michael Brown, the city entered into a federal consent decree in 2016 that resulted in widespread policing and municipal court reforms.
+Following a U.S. Justice Department investigation into Brown's death, the city entered into a federal consent decree in 2016 that resulted in widespread policing and municipal court reforms.

-The national conversation about police violence has taken on new urgency in the past week after the death of Floyd, a black man who was handcuffed and pleading for air while a white officer pressed his knee on his neck for several minutes.
+The national conversation about police violence has taken on new urgency in the past week after the death of Floyd, a black man who was handcuffed and pleading for air while a white officer pressed his knee on Floyd's neck for several minutes.

-Floyd later died and that officer has been charged with murder.
+Floyd later died, and that officer has been charged with murder.